mrkondratyev/Piastra/README.md

 ## Additional notes

 The folder **notebooks** contains lightweight solvers in separate independent ipynb-files (with comments in Russian):
 2D shallow water simulator, 1D hydrodynamics, 1D advection solver, and 1D diffusion equation.
-My lecture notes are provided as well (they are also in Russian, however.
+My lecture notes are provided as well in **pdf** folder (they are also in Russian, however.
 I plan to rewrite them soon).

 ---
 ---